PhilippOesch/neovim_config/README.md

 - `init.lua` – Main entry point
 - `lua/config/` – General settings and keymaps
 - `lua/plugins/` – Plugin specifications and configs
+- `lua/utils/plugin_manager.lua` – Wrapper for plugin management (recommend reviewing for advanced usage)
 - `md-preview/` – Custom CSS for markdown preview
 - `snippets/` – Code snippets for supported languages
 - `ftplugin/` – Filetype-specific settings

+## Migration Notes

+- **This config previously used lazy.nvim but now relies entirely on vim.pack.** Plugin specification and loading syntax have changed to be compatible with vim.pack and the custom wrapper.
+See the `lua/plugins/` examples for the current format.

 ## Contributing

 Feel free to open issues or PRs for improvements, new plugins, or bug fixes.
+New plugins should be defined as modular Lua specs under `lua/plugins/`, and advanced integration can leverage features in `lua/utils/plugin_manager.lua`.

 ## License